 is not a U.S. citizen, tax-free transfers to the non-citizen spouse are

-limited to a “super annual exclusion” amount, which is projected to be
+limited to a “super annual exclusion” amount, which increases to

 in excess of annual exclusion amounts, the donor spouse may still avoid